gartunius/gartunius.github.io/MdFiles/content/OverTheWire.md

 So I heard that this wargame is a great "starter/noob wargame" so I played and now here is the writteup along with my thought process.
 And in this wargame the "flags" that you have to find are gonna be the password for the next level, another thing I want to clarify is that the string '[...]' will show up in a lot of the logs of the challenges, that just means that a lot of unusefull output(for the pourposes of this writteup) was there.

-By the way if you haven't tried, try!!
+By the way if you haven't tried, try!! ۹(ÒہÓ)۶

 And if you are here because you're stuck on some level, try for at least a day, don't go to a writteup whenever you get stuck on small things, half the fun is to get stuck and then solve the thing, so maybe try a little bit more ;)

 Level 0

-The [level0](https://overthewire.org/wargames/bandit/bandit0.html) was pretty simple just an ssh connection and a cat command, and in this case since this is the first level the password is the same as the username.
+The [level0](https://overthewire.org/wargames/bandit/bandit0.html) was pretty simple just an ssh connection and a cat command, and in this case since this is the first level the password is the same as the username d(⌒ー⌒).

-<pre><code class="shell-session hljs less">chomuske@random: ~$ ssh -p 2220 bandit0@bandit.labs.overthewire.org
+<pre><code class="shell-session hljs less">chomuske@notavalidwebsite: ~$ ssh -p 2220 bandit0@bandit.labs.overthewire.org

 bandit0@bandit.labs.overthewire.org's password:
 [...]